ShaikaChowdhury/Bangla_Sentiment_Analysis/README.md

 Shaika Chowdhury and Wasifa Chowdhury.
 Performing sentiment analysis in Bangla microblog posts.
 Informatics, Electronics & Vision (ICIEV), 2014 International Conference on.
 IEEE, 2014.

-Please cite this paper if you use the data.
+Please cite this paper if you use the dataset/lexicon.